 - Oral hygiene

-Crowns of any type – porcelain-fused-to-metal, zirconia and E-max cannot decay; however, the decay may appear at the edge where a crown joins the tooth.
+Crowns of any type – porcelain-fused-to-metal, zirconia, and E-max cannot decay; however, the decay may appear at the edge where a crown joins the tooth.
 It is also possible to break the crown by biting and chewing inappropriate objects.
-If the crown is fabricated according to high standards, is fitted properly and is well-maintained, it can last a lifetime.
+If the crown is fabricated according to high standards, is fitted properly, and is well-maintained, it can last a lifetime.

-Caring of Your Crowns
+Caring for Your Crowns

 When caring for a new crown, the crowned tooth doesn’t need any special care.
 However, good oral hygiene and regular visits to your dentist are necessary to prevent your tooth from decaying and gum diseases.
 Try to brush and floss the area where a crowned tooth meets the gum thoroughly.
 If you have porcelain-fused-to-metal crowns, avoid biting hard objects as it can provoke cracking of the porcelain.

 Enhance Your Smile With Cosmetic Dentistry

 The most natural-looking and durable crowns are the ones made by a professional dentist.
 It is not only the material but rather the technique.
 We are proud to provide excellent dental care to our patients.
 We’d be happy to offer you a complimentary consultation if you think dental crowns may be right for you.
 Our dentists can help you decide if you are a candidate for crowns based on your dental health, time, and the cost of dental crowns.
 Visit our Simi Valley office to meet professionals who can help you attain the smile you’ve always wanted.